How to value a business: Methods to find your business worth

 You need to adjust for the time, effort, and investment needed to start from scratch and build goodwill with customers.

-The entry-cost business valuation may sometimes be used to sense-check another form of valuation.
+You can use the entry-cost valuation to check the results of another method.
 You might try the times-revenue method and get a value of $300,000, then try the entry-cost valuation and get $100,000.
 You can then do further analysis to find the true value of your business.

 When should you get professional valuation advice?